-Affect & Audience in the Digital Age explores emergent modes of creative public scholarship.
+Affect & Audience in the Digital Age is a one-day symposium exploring emergent modes of creative public scholarship.
 Specifically, we are interested in scholarly, pedagogical, curatorial, and creative practices that attend to the digitally mediated character of contemporary poetry.
 While poets have long enjoyed a position as public intellectuals, teaching readers through carefully constructed emotional appeals, much poetic work is now written through impersonal digital methodologies such as crowd sourcing and data mining.
 Nevertheless, digitally mediated poetics have a particular affective density: even appropriated text from the internet conveys the “powerful feelings” that Wordsworth described as the ideal for poetry.
 Given the new realities of digital composition and distribution, how has the position of the poet changed?
 Can digital mediation impact the direction in which knowledge and expertise flow?
 Where is creativity located now?

 Because these changes have had a major impact on the publication and distribution of writing, this event will open with a hands-on examination of artists' books and works of conceptual writing that take advantage of appropriation, crowd-sourcing, digital archives, or other methodologies that interlink the work's concept and form.
 We will consider: How has print on demand publishing facilitated the creation of artists' books that might once have been thought unpublishable?
 How do such works align with unique and hand-made artists' books that take advantage of similar techniques?

 This session will be followed by a roundtable discussion with our invited participants that will address the institutional, curatorial, and pedagogical implications of emergent modes of digitally mediated poetry, and the ways in which digitally mediated works make use of affect in their public appeals.